GridChart

 data_denis = {"title": "Denis", "series": [{"name": "Denis", "data": s2}]}

-grid_chart = GridChart(data=[data_max, data_denis])
+grid_chart = GridChart(data=[data_max, data_denis])columns

-Determine the number of columns on GridChart
+Determine the number of columns on GridChart.

 type: int